Clatteringshaws

 RS Home

-Clatteringshaws is a remote area in the Galloway Forest Park, next to the A712 road that runs between the towns of New Galloway and Newton Stewart, southwest Scotland, in the county of Dumfries & Galloway, about 40 miles southeast of Ayr.
+Clatteringshaws is a remote area in the Galloway Forest Park, next to the A712 road that runs between the towns of New Galloway and Newton Stewart, southwest Scotland, in the county of Dumfries & Galloway, 40 miles southeast of Ayr.
 This road is known as The Queen's Way.

 The park has a number of walking and hiking routes, monuments, deer park, goat park, and a bike trail that runs from here to Loch Trool, about 10 miles west.